-How to rearrange your apps in iOS 11 on iPhone and iPad
+Here's what you need to know to keep your Home screen organized

 How to delete a folder from your Home screen

-To delete an entire folder, you simply remove all the apps contained inside it.
+To delete an entire folder, you remove all the apps inside it.

 - Tap the folder you want to delete.

-- Touch and hold your finger on an app icon in the folder until you enter edit mode (the icons begin to jiggle).

-- Use a secondary finger to tap each additional icon in the folder to add it to your stack.
+- Use a second finger to tap each additional icon in the folder to add it to your stack.

 - Drag the app icons out of the folder.